 The Company's Board of Directors consists of nine members and is divided into three classes (A, B, and C) with staggered three-year terms.
-The current term of office of the Class C directors expires at the Annual Meeting.
-The terms of Class A and B directors expire in 2019 and 2020, respectively.
-Each of the Company's current directors and nominees for election are independent directors, as determined under the Company's independence standards adopted in accordance with the applicable rules of the Securities and Exchange Commission (the "SEC") and the NASDAQ Stock Market, except John S. D'Orazio and John B. Williamson, III.
+The current term of office of the Class B directors expires at the 2020 Annual Meeting.
+The terms of Class C and A directors expire in 2021 and 2022, respectively.
+Each of the Company's current directors and nominees for election are independent directors, as determined under the Company's independence standards adopted in accordance with the applicable rules of the Securities and Exchange Commission (the "SEC") and NASDAQ, except John S. D'Orazio.

-There are three nominees for Class C directors: T. Joe Crawford, John S. D'Orazio, and Maryellen F. Goodlatte.
-After 15 years of distinguished service, George W. Logan will be retiring from the Board, effective with the 2018 Annual Meeting, and will not stand for re-election.
-The Board has nominated Mr. Crawford for Class C Director to fill the vacancy resulting from Mr. Logan's retirement.
+There are three nominees for Class B directors: Nancy Howell Agee, Jacqueline L. Archer, and J. Allen Layman.
+After 15 years of distinguished service, Raymond D. Smoot, Jr. will be retiring from the Board, effective with the 2020 Annual Meeting, and will not stand for re-election.
+The Board has nominated Ms. Archer for Class B director to fill the vacancy resulting from Dr. Smoot's retirement.
 The Governance and Nominating Committee and the Board of Directors have selected and endorsed each of these candidates because each brings unique talents and business experience to the Board.